Apprentice from Butetown who had never played rugby before wants to get more diverse communities playing the sport.

 “When I was at school thinking about my next steps, I was encouraged to go for a job in IT, business or even science, like a lot of people.
 But when I went on to study these subjects at A-level, lockdown hit, and it really affected me.
 Two of my grandparents passed away at the same time, and I struggled to stay focused at college.

 “I was a bit stumped and wasn’t sure what to do with my life; I needed a new focus.
 I took a gap year and it made me question what I was passionate about.
-That was when I found an opportunity with the Welsh Rugby Union as a Rugby Development Apprentice.
+That was when I found an opportunity as a Rugby Development Apprentice.

 “I’d never played rugby and knew nothing about the sport.
 Growing up in Butetown, I knew only a handful of people who understood anything about rugby.
 But I love fitness and I’m really active.
 Applying for this was out of my comfort zone but I was ready for a new challenge.”